mulesoft-labs/data-weave-grimoire/Playground/Readme.md

 # Playground Spell
 This spell will launch the playground UI.
-For the server is uses our [data-weave-io](https://github.com/mulesoft-labs/data-weave-io) module.
+For the server it uses our [data-weave-io](https://github.com/mulesoft-labs/data-weave-io) module.
 This module is still a POC but is fully functional right now.

 Enjoy your local self-hosted DataWeave playground.
 It is like MAGIC!